 - The type of needle is important.
 For instance, jeans/denim needles are made to sew through thick fabrics and universal needles are perfect for general purpose sewing, including patchwork assembly.

 - Quilting needles have a slightly rounded point and are designed specifically for machine quilting.
-One of the most common sizes of machine needles is the 90/14.
+One of the most common sizes of machine needles is 90/14.
 Its sturdy shaft holds up well when quilting through the layers of a quilt sandwich.
-The 90/14's needle eye is big enough to accommodate most types of thread.
+The 90/14's needle eye is big enough to accommodate most types of threads.

 - The eye of a needle is important, especially when using either a metallic thread (which frays easily) or a thick thread.
-The eye of Schmetz's Metallica needle is longer than a typical needle's, allowing the thread to move through the opening with less friction.
+The eye of Schmetz's Metallica needle is longer than a typical needle, allowing the thread to move through the opening with less friction.
 Many other manufacturers offer similar sewing machine needles.